polyverse-appsec/vs-boost/internal_readme.md

 2. npm run test

 Note: Full integration tests will also download the latest stable Visual Studio Code - for consistency of test environment.

+Integration Tests check if each command exists, and performs a simple command verification (i.e. verify command can be run successfully)